Teaching materials

 Labs notebooks are jupyter notebooks that will be using during the weekly face to face workshops3.
 They contain explanations and code that students will have to work during the session to reproduced, modify and understand the code and concepts for every unit.
 Strictly speaking, each of those noteooks is exactly the same as every chapter in the book prefixed as “Labs:”.

 To follow the Labs’ sessions, basides Python, you will need to install the required software and packages that we will be using.
-Please refer to Appendix A for instructions on how to do it.
+Please refer to Appendix B — Setup & Usage for instructions on how to do it.

 GitHub repository